 Will adequacy be granted?

-Therefore, while there is a strong assumption that adequacy will be granted in both the text of FINPROV.10A and the statement by Dowden, Korff believes that “the UK can not and should not be granted a positive adequacy decision unless” the above issues, among others, are dealt with.
+Therefore, while there is a strong assumption that adequacy will be granted in both the text of FINPROV.10A and the statement by Dowden, Korff claimed that “the UK cannot and should not be granted a positive adequacy decision unless” the above issues, among others, are dealt with.